Quantized Evolution Strategies: High-precision Fine-tuning of Quantized LLMs at Low-precision Cost: Method

 \subsection{The Optimization Challenge}

-In LLM reasoning tasks, the objective is to maximize a reward function $J(\mathbf{W})$ defined over a reasoning task:
+In LLM reasoning tasks, the objective is to select model parameters $\mathbf{W}$ that maximize a reward function $J(\mathbf{W})$ defined for this task:

-Standard first-order optimization methods (e.g., SGD, Adam) cannot be applied to this setting for two reasons: (1) the quantization operator is non-differentiable, and (2) there is insufficient memory for storing high-precision gradients and optimizer states in many edge applications.
-Consequently, Evolution Strategies (ES) is used to estimate descent directions via parameter-space exploration.
+Standard first-order optimization methods (e.g., SGD, Adam) cannot be applied in the quantized setting for two reasons: (1) the quantization operator is non-differentiable, and (2) there is insufficient memory for storing high-precision gradients and optimizer states in many edge applications.
+Consequently, ES is used to estimate descent directions via parameter-space exploration.